Finding The Right Endocrinologist update 11/12/2019

 1. LISTEN to what their patients are saying.
 “I’m doing everything right but it still comes out wrong”.
 The key to diagnosis and treatment begins with a medical history and a better understanding of the person .
 It is important that the Brittle Diabetic be honest with the physician if they are experiencing emotional stress or depression because it can negatively impact BG levels.

 2. BE A DETECTIVE and customize a treatment program aimed at doing more than just attempting to stabilize BG levels.
 There is general agreement that there is an underlying cause for brittleness .
 In some instances a single cause may be the culprit such as celiac disease or gastroparesis, but many times it’s a multitude or combination of factors that serve to generate this abnormal shift in BG levels.
-Psychosocial issues must also be considered.
-50% of brittle diabetics revert to a stable Type 1 condition following treatment of the underlying cause.
+At least 50% of brittle diabetics revert to a stable Type 1 condition following treatment of the underlying cause.

 3. RUN TESTS geared to the elimination of known causes of brittleness which necessitates that he see you regularly.
 If he says, you’re brittle and I’ll see you in six months without scheduling tests ask why the delay.